matteobisardi/SeqEvol/README.md

 TEM-1 --> nseq = 35000,   steps = 53, T = 1.2
 AAC6 -->  nseq = 1250000, steps = 17, T = 2
 ```
-In the repo [DataSeqEvol](https://github.com/matteobisardi/DataSeqEvol) is it possible to directly download the alignments.
+In the Github repo [DataSeqEvol](https://github.com/matteobisardi/DataSeqEvol) is it possible to directly download the alignments.

 Output
 ------